Welcome to Twyford Waterworks

 Restored by volunteers of the Twyford Waterworks Trust we are open on selected days throughout the year.
 We look forward to seeing you at one of our Events - please see our Events page for full details.

 We also welcome group visits by prior arrangement and can provide guided tours tailored to your interests.

 11am – 4pm

 Learn all about the progress we are making to restore our boilers and steam pumping engine!
-Work on restoring one of our boilers has now commenced, and we plan to be back in steam for 2015.

 Discover the lime kilns up above the main works, where you can also watch the industrial narrow gauge railway at work.
-Follow our nature trail around the site and see what you can spot!
+Follow our nature trail around the three acre site and see what you can spot!

 Relax in our renowned Tea Room, offering a wide range of hot & cold drinks, sandwiches, toasties, snacks, cakes & ice creams and an outdoor BBQ with locally sourced burgers and sausages, all at a reasonable price.
 Please feel free to make use of the picnic tables around the site too.